-A Mauritius holiday is probably what many of us are dreaming of right now – winter sun, sandy beaches, rum cocktails and luxury hotels being the perfect antidote to lockdowns, Brexit and freezing temperatures.
-While travel out of the UK is restricted right now there’s no reason we can’t start planning our next holidays and this Indian Ocean island nation has to be high on the wish list.
+A Mauritius holiday is probably what many of us are dreaming of right now – winter sun, sandy beaches, rum cocktails and luxury hotels.

-I was lucky to spend last month in Mauritius due to work and after surviving quarantine (this was no hardship in a luxury hotel) I had a fortnight to explore the country, including a weekend trip to the neighbouring island of Rodrigues (which has never had any Covid at all).
+I was lucky to spend a fortnight in Mauritius including a weekend trip to the neighbouring island of Rodrigues.
 Here’s what I got up to in an amazing trip – and why I can’t wait to go back there again!

 Visit stunning beaches